Mosaic is officially live. Built over years and shaped by real projects, ready for you to start building.

 Step 4

-Now Mosaic will appear in your plugins list.
-After activating it, you will see the Mosaic menupoint appearing in your left WordPress menu.
+After you are done with the setup and go back to the WordPress admin area, you will see the Mosaic menupoint appearing in your left WordPress menu.

 If the installation wasn’t successful, try out the Upload through FTP method instead.